WICG/import-maps/README.md

 import { StorageArea } from "@std/async-local-storage";
 ```

 will first try to resolve to `@std/async-local-storage`, i.e. the browser's built-in implementation of async local storage.
-If fetching that URL fails, because the browser does not implement async local storage, then instead it will fetch the polyfill, at `/node_modules/als-polyfill/index.mjs`.
+If that fails, e.g. because the browser does not implement async local storage, then instead it will fetch the polyfill, at `/node_modules/als-polyfill/index.mjs`.

 #### For built-in modules, in browsers without import maps